cplund8/cplund8.github.io/README.md

 Go to GitHub and [create a new public repository](https://github.com/new) named `<username>.github.io`, where `<username>` is your exact, case-sensitive GitHub username.
 Once you've created the repository, click the `Set up in Desktop` button, which should launch GitHub Desktop.

-Once GitHub Desktop launches, click the `Show in Finder` button, which will open the folder that houses your repository.
+Once GitHub Desktop launches, click the `Clone` button, then click the `Show in Finder` button, which will open the folder that houses your repository.
 Copy and paste all of the `.jar` files that you built in the previous step into this folder.
 You don't need any of the other files, only the `.jar` archives.

 Open a new Terminal window (you can do this by clicking the magnifying glass icon in the top bar, typing in `Terminal`, and pressing enter) and run the following commands: